ARitik/ppm-ime/README.md

 1. Image - This interface represents an Image model.
 It creates images of different formats (ppm, jpg, png etc.).
-2. ImageOperations - This class implements ImageOperations and contains methods that perform some operation on the image.
+2. ImageOperations - This interface represents Image Operations and contains methods that perform some operation on the image.
-   The operations that can be performed on the image are : load an image, save an image, brighten or darken an image, flip image horizontally or vertically, greyscale an image on the basis of red, blue, green, value, luma, intensity component, split the given image into three greyscale images containing its red, green and blue components, combine the three greyscale images into a single image that gets its red, green and blue components from the three image.
+   The operations that can be performed on the image are : brighten or darken an image, flip image horizontally or vertically, greyscale an image on the basis of red, blue, green, value, luma, intensity component, split the given image into three greyscale images containing its red, green and blue components, combine the three greyscale images into a single image that gets its red, green and blue components from the three image.
+3. ImageOperationsBasicPlus - This interface represents ImageOperationsBasicPlus and contains methods that perform some more operations on an image.
+The operations it can perform are sharpen an image, blur an image, give an image a greyscale and sepia tone as well as dither an image.

 #### Classes

-1. PPMImage - This class implements Image and builds a ppm type image.
+1. RGBImage - This class implements Image and builds a ppm type image.
-2. PPMOperations - This class implements ImageOperations and perform certain operations (load, save, greyscale, brighten or darken, flip image vertically or horizontally, split and combine images) on an image of ppm format.
+2. RGBOperationsBasic - This class implements ImageOperations and perform certain operations (greyscale, brighten or darken, flip image vertically or horizontally, split and combine images) on an image of ppm format.
 3. Pixel - This class represents a pixel and creates a pixel using the RGB values.
+4. RGBOperationsBasicPlus - This class implements ImageOperationsBasicPlus and extends RGBOperationsBasic.
+This class performs operations like blur, sharpen, sepia, greyscale, dither on an image.

 ### CONTROLLER: